ACNE TREATMENT MELBOURNE

 Deep facial peels are typically performed with phenol-based solutions.

 You will be prescribed with antibiotics or antiviral drugs to prepare the skin for the peel and quicken the healing process.

-Facial peels are usually done as an outpatient procedure.
+Facial peels are usually done as an outpatient procedure in Melbourne.
 The first step involves thorough cleansing of your face.
 Your surgeon will select the solution that best suits the treatment of your damaged skin.
 A deep chemical peel may require sedation (local anaesthesia) to numb the areas.

 Using a cotton pad or a brush, the chemical is applied to the areas to be treated.
 While the chemical remains on the skin, you might feel a burning or stinging sensation for a few minutes.
 Cool saline compresses will be used to ease the sensation.
 An area treated with a deep peel will require surgical dressing.

 Some of the potential complications of facial peels include redness, scarring, infection, cold sores and darkening of skin.
-Ensure that any facial peel treatment you undergo is conducted by a qualified doctor.
+Ensure that any acne treatment in Melbourne using peels you undergo, is conducted by a qualified doctor.